 Following the completion of his military service, Venable resided in Texas for a short time before removing back to Virginia.
 He would begin the practice of law here and after two years decided to pull up stakes once again, this time relocating to California.
 Arriving in 1868, Venable first settled in San Jose, but after a year moved to San Luis Obispo, where he would reside for the remainder of his life.

-Within a few short years of his settling in California McDowell R. Venable had become a prominent member of the San Luis Obispo community.
+Within a few years of his removal to California McDowell R. Venable had become a prominent member of the San Luis Obispo community.
 In addition to operating a law practice in that city, he was elected as County Judge in 1872, continuing in that role until that office was abolished in 1880.
 1872 proved to be a highly important year in Venable's life, as he married to Alice Watkins (1845-1885).
-The couple were married for thirteen years and had five daughters born to them: Catherine, Alice, Edna, Magdaline, and Reida.
+The couple were married for thirteen years and had five daughters: Catherine, Alice, Edna, Magdaline, and Reida.
 In the same year as his marriage, Venable was named as part of the California delegation to the Democratic National Convention being held at Baltimore, Maryland.

 In 1886 Venable returned to public life when he received the nomination for the California State Assembly and won the election that November.
 Taking his seat at the start of 1887-89 session, he chaired the committee on the whole during his tenure and also held seats on the committees on Constitutional Amendments, Corporations, Judiciary, and Ways and Means.